joker-b/botzo/_posts/2004-06-09-every-man-for-himself.md

 layout: post
 title: "Every Man for Himself: Werner Herzog"
 categories: [PhotoRant]
-tags: [Books, _Phase1, Essay, _Movies]
+tags: [Books, _Phase1, Essay, _Movies, _Minnesota]
 ---
 ![Every]({{ 'https://www.botzilla.com/bpix/every.jpg' | absolute_url }}){: .align-right }

 A few years back (okay, a bunch of years back), I attended a session at the <a href="http://www.mnfilmarts.org/" target="_blank">University Film Society,</a> at the Bell Museum on the University of Minnesota campus.
 Guest for the evening, Werner Herzog, I think to promote <a href="http://www.lesblank.com/more/shoe.html" target="_blank"><i>Werner Herzog Eats His Shoe,</i></a> though that night we watched <a href="http://www.imdb.com/title/tt0068182/" target="_blank"><i>Aguirre, the Wrath of God.</i></a>

 Afterwards, we went for drinks with Herzog.
-A hot topic -- <a href="http://www.brasscheck.com/jonestown/" target="_blank">Jonestown</a> <a href="http://www.rickross.com/groups/jonestown.html" target="_blank">People's Temple</a> mass suicide -- came up in the cnversation.
+A hot topic -- the <a href="http://www.brasscheck.com/jonestown/" target="_blank">Jonestown</a> <a href="http://www.rickross.com/groups/jonestown.html" target="_blank">People's Temple</a> mass suicide -- came up in the ocnversation.
 The Jonestown Massacre.
 It was still very much in the press.
 What did Herzog think?

 __"I think that's great, 900 fewer assholes in the world."__